Geology (GEOL)

 Colorado Guaranteed Transfer (GT) Pathways General Education Curriculum

 Non-mathematical introduction to the scientific study of the ocean.
-While the course focuses on the hydrosphere subsystem of the Earth System, the atmosphere, cryosphere, lithosphere and biosphere interrelationship with the hydrosphere are also examined.
+While the course focuses on the hydrosphere subsystem of the Earth System, the atmosphere, cryosphere, lithosphere, and biosphere interrelationships with the hydrosphere are also examined.

 Essential Learning Categories: Natural Sciences